jdart/ElasticSearchProcessWire/README.md

 # ElasticSearch for ProcessWire 0.3.0

-## Since 0.3.0 ElasticSearch for ProcessWire is using the GPLv3 License
+Since 0.3.0 ElasticSearch for ProcessWire is using the GPLv3 license.

 ## About ElasticSearch for ProcessWire